A Different Kind of Education

 • your scholar will be added to the community and forum

-• you will be added to the Leadership Education community
+• you (the parent/mentor) will be added to the Leadership Education community

 • you’ll be emailed orientation materials to help you get started confidently